samtron1412/docs/art/art.md

 ## What?

+To me, art is
+- a product of my skills and imagination (thinking abilities)
+- it makes me feel excited, passionate, and rewarded
+- it connects me with my "ideal" world

 To be human, we have an ability to create.
 The urge to make and enjoy what we call art.
 - Not "understood", let's "feel" or "experience"